IntersectMBO/plutus/doc/docusaurus/docs/using-plutus-tx/running-debugging.md

                  --debug-dir[=DIR]    When `--debug`, try to search for PlutusTx source files in given DIR (default: .)
                  --budget=INT,INT     Set CPU,MEM budget limit.
 The default is no limit.
 Only if --run, --bench, or --debug is given
 ```
+Two interesting sub-commands which can aid during Plutus-based script development (e.g. Aiken, Plutus Tx, Plutarch) are `--print-builtins` and `--print-cost-model` which as their name suggest print detailed lists of currently recognized builtin functions and cost model parameters, respectively.

 ## Compiling with the `plutus` CLI